Inspect are the building inspection specialists.

 What is Inspect Safe Rental Inspections and why should I get one?

-An Inspect Safe rental inspection service is carried out by a licensed builder for the landlord or property manager is to assess if a property meets current legislation with the safety and compliance prior to or post rental.
+An Inspect Safe rental inspection is carried out by a licensed builder for the landlord or property manager to assess if the property meets current legislation, This includes an on site inspection, Verbal and photographic report.

 What is included in a pre-rental inspection?

 - Onsite inspection and consultation by a licensed builder.